frederic-perez/AmE-dictionary/data/idioms.md

 __(as) mad as hops__ Enraged; extremely or inconsolably angry. _My dad was mad as hops after I crashed his car._
 __(as) nice as ninepence__ Very tidy, neat, and well-organized; in good order. _James is so meticulous with his office, always keeping it nice as ninepence._
 __(as) quick as a bunny__ Incredibly quickly or speedily. _Quick as a bunny, Mary finished her exam and raced out of the classroom._
+__(as) silent as the grave__ Totally silent, especially as produces an ominous or foreboding effect. _I knew something was wrong when I walked into the meeting room and all the members of the board were silent as the grave._
 __(deep) in the weeds__
 __(deep) into the weeds__ :two::hammer:
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).